Who

 - Gene Shackman, Xun Wang (presenter) and Ya-Lin Liu.
 The Global

-Research Project: Analysis of Social Construction and Change.
-Thirty
+Social Change Research Project: Analysis of Social Construction

-Sixth World Congress of the International Institute of Sociology.
+and Change.
+Thirty Sixth World Congress of the International

-of Shared Communication.
-Presented at the 2004 meeting of the New
+Role of Shared Communication.
+Presented at the 2004 meeting of

 - Gene Shackman.
 Response to Question: "What are likely future